oltodosel/interSubs/README.md

 v.
 1.15

-1.14 > 1.15 - Added multi-threaded retrieval when using more than one dictionary.
-Works only with `save_translations = 1`

-1.13 > 1.14 - Added simultaneous use of multiple dictionaries.
-When using more than one - scrolling is infinite.

 Interactive subtitles for `mpv`, that was made to help study languages.
 Easily tweaked and customizable.

  - Uses https://dict.cc/, http://pons.com/, http://reverso.net/ or Google for translation and http://linguee.com/ redirecting to browser by click.